Best electric cars 2026

 Renault hit on a winning formula when it came to the interior of the R5 and sensibly reused it in the R4.
 Inside, the 4 strikes a balance of being modern and tech-filled while retaining a touch of retro nostalgia.
 The Google-based infotainment system is intuitive, and comes with loads of useful features.
 It’s one of the best infotainment systems you can currently find in any car.

 “The Renault 4 draws inspiration from the company’s back catalogue, but the E-Tech model is light years ahead in terms of quality.
-While the dashboard layout is identical to the R5’s, the separate climate controls and stubby infotainment control stalk on the steering column will also be familiar to anyone who’s driven a modern Renault.” – Alex Ingram, chief reviewer.
+While the dashboard layout is identical to the R5’s, the separate climate controls and stubby infotainment control stalk on the steering column will also be familiar to anyone who’s driven a modern Renault.” – Alex Ingram, contributor.

 - Who will like it?
 Anyone seeking a family-friendly small car with a bit of style.